tobias-weiss-ai-xr/opendesk-edu/docs/theming.md

 # Colors

-The primary color and their derivates with lesser opacity be customized by:
+The primary color and their derives with lesser opacity be customized by:

 ```yaml
 theme: